Dank Alley, Stench Of Urine And Dead Cat

 “Unhand her, you brutes!
 I’ll have you know, that is no way to treat a lady!”

 I knew that accent from my Militia days — a Confederate!
 This was about to get political, and no place for the likes of me.
 Carmody was still distracted with his capture — trouble getting the cuffs on, looked like.
-I didn’t stick around to watch.
+I’d done my bit for Service and State, and didn’t stick around to watch.

 Will we learn more about the captured Confederate and his… lady?
 Will our hero ever make it to his appointment?
 Tune in next time and find out!